NISAR (satellite): Delays

 On 15 October 2024, after the completion of all checks and tests, NASA's C-130 took off from Wallops Flight Facility in Virginia to embark on the multi-leg, multi-day journey to India.
 The flight first stopped at March Air Reserve Base to retrieve the spacecraft followed by strategic stops at Hickam Air Force Base, Hawaii; Andersen Air Force Base, Guam; Clark Air Base, Philippines and reached HAL Airport in Bengaluru, India.
 By late January 2025, the satellite had finished all preliminary checkout in Bengaluru and was ready to be shipped to SDSC.
-By May 14 technicians had placed the satellite in a specialized container and transported it about 360 kilometers by truck to Satish Dhawan Space centre, where it arrived following day.
+By May 14 technicians had placed the satellite in a specialized container and transported it about 360 km by truck to Satish Dhawan Space centre, where it arrived following day.

 Launch

 NISAR lifted off aboard an ISRO Geosynchronous Satellite Launch Vehicle rocket at 5:40 p.m.
 IST on the 30th of July 2025.
 ISRO ground controllers in Bengaluru began communicating with NISAR about 18 minutes after launch, at just after 8:29 a.m.
 EDT, and confirmed it is operating as expected.
 It was the GSLV rocket’s first mission to Sun-synchronous polar orbit.
-The satellite will enter a 90-day Checkout phase and deploy its primary Radar reflector before beginning of its operational life.
-The orbit will be a Sun-Synchronous Orbit (SSO), dawn-to-dusk type.
+The satellite entered a 90-day checkout phase and deployed its primary radar reflector before beginning of its operational life.
+The orbit is a Sun-Synchronous Orbit (SSO), dawn-to-dusk type.
 The planned mission life is 5 years.